 - When are the Seasons: April – June (spring), July – August (summer), September – October (fall), November – March (winter)

-- High Season: The high season is July to August when the weather in Switzerland is the warmest it is in the entire year, but you will have to face a lot of tourists, and over 50% increase in prices.
+- High Season: The high season is July to August when the weather in Switzerland is the warmest it is in the entire year, but you will have to face a lot of tourists, and an over 50% increase in prices.

-- Ski Trips: Winter (between December and March) is low season in most parts of the country, as there will be intense snowstorms.
+- Ski Trips: Winter (between December and March) is a low season in most parts of the country, as there will be intense snowstorms.
 However, this is the best season for those who want to go on ski trips.

-My experience with the seasons in Switzerland: I arrived in Switzerland in July and it was incredibly hot.
+I arrived in Switzerland in July and it was incredibly hot.
 It was great for hiking and enjoying the alpine lakes.
 There were big crowds in some places but there are so many hikes in Switzerland so unless you choose the most popular hike you won’t have too many people to fend off.
-There were a number of cases though, where things were a bit crowded but it was never a big issue.
-If you try and go to Jungfraujoch and the massive tourist sites, you will be with hundreds of tourist sites in the peak season of the summer.

 As the months passed and the summer faded, the inevitable happened and I witnessed the first snow of the season.
 Now we had to check the snow reports and the trail reports to see if hikes were open and in a safe condition.
 Things became much more serious for hiking and I had to exercise more caution when hiking alone.
 Eventually, in August many trails and mountain huts started to close to regular hikers, so if you are looking to do hiking and are not on a crazy snow expedition, I would say get all your hiking in by August or you will be a little disappointed if things are closed.